msg-byu/getting-started/README.md

 ## The Goal

-If you have yet to do so you should contact [Dr. Gus Hart](http://msg.byu.edu/) to express your interest in joining MSG and ask him for problems to work through.
+If you are interested in joining the group, download the one of the chapters of [Giordano's "Computational Physics"](http://msg.byu.edu/downloads/) book and use the problems in the book to practice the steps below.

-Your task, once you have your assigned problems, is to code them up as a python package with a full suite of [unit tests](https://en.wikipedia.org/wiki/Unit_testing) on a [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration)
+Your task, once you download the description of the example problems, is to code them up as a python package with a full suite of [unit tests](https://en.wikipedia.org/wiki/Unit_testing) on a [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration)